DIDSR/calzone/README.md

 ## Features

-- Supports multiple calibration metrics including Spiegelhalter's Z-test, Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow test, Cox regression analysis, and Loess regression analysis
+- Supports multiple calibration metrics including Spiegelhalter's Z-test, Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow (HL) test, Cox regression analysis, and Loess regression analysis.
-- Provides tools for creating reliability diagrams and ROC curves
+- Provides tools for creating reliability diagrams and ROC curves.
-- Offers both equal-space and equal-frequency binning options
+- Offers equal-space and equal-frequency binning options.
-- Boostrapping for confidence intervals for each calibration metrics
+- Provides bootstrapped confidence intervals for each calibration metric.
-- Prevelance adjustment to account for prevalance change between enriched data and population data.
+- Supports prevelance adjustment to account for prevalance differences between enriched data and population data.
-- Multiclass extension by 1-vs-rest or top-class only
+- Extends metrics to multiclass classification problems with one-vs-rest or top-class calculations.

 _To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and representative dataset with sufficient coverage of the prediction space.
 The calibration metrics are not meaningful if the dataset is not representative of true intended population._